 TSMC, a leading semiconductor company, has reported impressive financial results for the third quarter of 2024, driven by high demand for their advanced technologies in smartphones and AI, and is expected to continue thriving in the competitive tech landscape.

-• Impressive financial results with a 39% increase in revenue compared to the same quarter last year
+- Impressive financial results with a 39% increase in revenue compared to the same quarter last year

-• Strong demand for their advanced technologies, with 69% of total wafer revenue coming from 7 nanometers and below
+- Strong demand for their advanced technologies, with 69% of total wafer revenue coming from 7 nanometers and below

 In the fast-paced world of tech, few companies have managed to capture the spotlight quite like Taiwan Semiconductor Manufacturing Company (TSMC).
-Today, the semiconductor giant unveiled its financial results for the third quarter of 2024, and the numbers are pretty eye-catching.
+Today, the semiconductor giant launched its financial results for the third quarter of 2024, and the numbers are pretty eye-catching.
 With consolidated revenue clocking in at NT$759.69 billion (that’s about US$23.50 billion), TSMC has demonstrated not just resilience but remarkable growth.

 To put it into perspective, that’s a staggering 39% increase in revenue compared to the same quarter last year.
 If you’ve ever marveled at the power of your smartphone or the capabilities of AI applications, you might be interested to know that TSMC’s innovations are at the heart of that technology.
 Their net income for the quarter reached NT$325.26 billion (around US$10.08 billion), leading to a diluted earnings per share of NT$12.54 (or US$1.94 per American Depositary Receipt).

 What does that mean for the average tech enthusiast?
-Well, it suggests that the demand for cutting-edge chips—particularly in smartphones and AI—continues to surge.
+Well, it suggests that the demand for chips—particularly in smartphones and AI—continues to surge.
 In fact, during this quarter, shipments of their 3-nanometer chips made up 20% of total wafer revenue, with 5-nanometer chips contributing 32% and 7-nanometer chips accounting for 17%.
 Advanced technologies, which include anything from 7 nanometers and below, represented a whopping 69% of their total wafer revenue.

 Wendell Huang, TSMC’s Senior VP and Chief Financial Officer, pointed out that the company’s strong performance is largely driven by the increasing demand for their industry-leading technologies.
 “Our business in the third quarter was supported by strong smartphone and AI-related demand for our industry-leading 3 nm and 5 nm technologies,” he noted.
-It’s almost as if TSMC is riding the wave of a tech renaissance, where every new smartphone launch or AI breakthrough is a testament to their engineering prowess.
+It’s almost as if TSMC is riding the wave of a tech renaissance, where every new smartphone launch or AI breakthrough is a testament to their engineering expertise.

 Looking ahead, TSMC is keeping its eyes on the horizon.
 They anticipate the fourth quarter of 2024 will bring in revenue between US$26.1 billion and US$26.9 billion.
 That’s not just a crystal ball prediction; it’s based on a robust demand forecast for their leading-edge process technologies.
 With gross profit margins expected to hover between 57% and 59%, it seems TSMC is not just surviving but thriving in these competitive waters.